wildfly/quickstart/helloworld-client-ssl/README.md

 5. Select the `clientCert.p12` file.
 You will be prompted to enter the  password: `keypassword`.
 6. The certificate is now installed in the Mozilla Firefox browser.

-Start JBoss Enterprise Application Platform 6 or WildFly with the Web Profile
+Start the Server with the Web Profile
 ------------------------------------------------------------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server with the web profile:

-        For Linux:   JBOSS_HOME/bin/standalone.sh
+        For Linux:   /bin/standalone.sh
-        For Windows: JBOSS_HOME\bin\standalone.bat
+        For Windows: bin\standalone.bat

 Build and Deploy the Quickstart
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

-1. Make sure you have started the Wildfly Server as described above.
+1. Make sure you have started the ${product.name} server as described above.
 2. Open a command line and navigate to the root directory of one of the quickstart.
 3. Type this command to build and deploy the archive: